 In 2020, a record $269.5 billion of green bonds were issued by companies to fund climate investments and the UK Government has committed to issue the first green sovereign bond in 2021, totalling £15 billion.
 The nascent social bonds sector also had a record year in 2020, with $59 billion now outstanding in the sector.

-The report puts forward a series of recommendations to refocus Government efforts to unlock investment at scale for businesses and projects that benefit communities and society in the UK, including:
+The report puts forward a series of recommendations to refocus Government efforts to unlock investment at scale for businesses and projects that benefit communities and society in the UK, and strengthen social fabric, including: